Assessing the Lawfulness of Non-military Enforcement: The Case of Economic Sanctions, Proceedings of the 89th Annual Mtg. of ASIL 350 (1995)

 Date of Authorship for this Version

 Reisman, W. Michael, "Assessing the Lawfulness of Non-military Enforcement: The Case of Economic Sanctions" (1995).
 Faculty Scholarship Series.
-Paper 877.
+877.